Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

    'fill <block> f <flag>'
    'fill <block> <replacement> f <flag>'
    ```
-   Make sure your command processing function accepts a flags argument as the last parameter, and add that in the command syntax.
-For the versions without the flags, just use `null` as the flags.
+   Make sure your command processing function accepts a flags argument as the last parameter, and add that in the command
+   syntax: `flags = _parse_flags(flags)`.
+For the versions without the flags, just use `null` as the `flags` argument in
+   the `set_block` function.

    Whenever you use the `set_block()` function, put the flags from your command processing function at the last argument.
    The following flags currently exist: